superfly/docs/getting-started/golang.html.md

 ## _Building the Application_

-As with most Go applications a simple `go build` will create a hellofly binary which we can run.
+As with most Go applications, a simple `go build` will create a hellofly binary which we can run.
 It'll default to using port 8080 and you can view it on localhost:8080 with your browser.
 So, the raw application works.
 Now to package it up for Fly.

 ## _Install Flyctl and Login_